solana-labs/solana-program-library/token-swap/README.md

 cargo build-bpf
 ```

+## Building mainnet v2.0.0

+For the version deployed to `SwaPpA9LAaLfeLi3a68M4DjnLqgtticKg6CnyNwgAC8`,
-For production versions, the Token Swap Program contains a `production` feature
+the Token Swap Program contains a `production` feature to fix constraints on fees
-to fix constraints on fees and fee account owner.
-A developer can
+and fee account owner.
+A developer can deploy the program, allow others to create
-deploy the program, allow others to create pools, and earn a "protocol fee" on
+pools, and earn a "protocol fee" on all activity.
-all activity.

 Since Solana programs cannot contain any modifiable state, we must hard-code
 all constraints into the program.  `SwapConstraints` in `program/src/constraints.rs`